alwaysdata/documentation/content/accounts/account-transfer/index.en.md

 tags = ["account", "profile"]
 +++

 In some cases, you don’t have to go through the transfer process and a change of profile information is sufficient.
-If you do not want the client history[^1] to follow the change, however, choose transfer instead.
+If you do not want the client history to follow the change, however, choose transfer instead.

 ## Change of profile